-Headlines - Craniofacial Support, is a registered charity run by volunteer Trustees, together with a part-time employee.
-Headlines began in 1993 and was set up by a group of parents of children with Craniosynostosis.
+Headlines Craniofacial Support, is a registered charity run by volunteer Trustees, together with a part-time employee.
+Headlines was set up by a group of parents of children with Craniosynostosis in 1993, later becoming a registered charity in 1996.
 The current Trustees continue to be mainly parents or close relations to children affected by Craniosynostosis.
 There is also one Trustee who is a medical professional directly involved in the care of patients diagnosed with conditions associated with craniosynostosis.Become a member

 This is a direct line through to a Headlines Trustee and is available to members and non-members alike.
 This is currently manned by long-standing Trustee Sue Greenwood, who is a retired Craniofacial Nurse Specialist having worked in this field for many years.

 We also put parents in touch with each other locally/regionally, so that they can gain from each other's experiences and their children can see they are not the only ones living with such conditions.
-Click here to view contact details for the telephone support line
+Click here to view contact details for the telephone helpline.

 Our E-newsletter is sent out every two months and includes regular digital updates on our activities plus member stories and articles.
 A printed magazine “Headline News” is also produced once a year and posted to all members and includes real life articles from parents, carers, medics and children about their experiences and often amazing achievements, living with a craniofacial condition.
 It also contains details of upcoming events, photographs, tips, contact details and fundraising efforts.